qienjing/qienjing.github.io/_pages/about.md

 Welcome to my personal website!
 My name is Qien Jing, a senior student majoring in **plasma physics** at the University of Science and Technology of China (USTC).

-Because of my strong interest in fusion energy, I decide to focus on the fusion simulation research including application of high performance computing and AI.
+Because of my strong interest in fusion energy, I decided to focus on the fusion simulation research including the application of high performance computing and AI.
-I firmly believe that plasma simulations can not only bridge experimental and theoretical research, but also integrate physics with advanced computational technology, allowing us to gain a more comprehensive perspective on research across the entire plasma physics field.
+I firmly believe that plasma simulations not only bridge experimental and theoretical research, but also integrate physics with advanced computational technology, allowing us to gain a more comprehensive perspective on research across the entire plasma physics field.

+My previous research was focused on the Synergistic Effect of Radial Electric Field (E_r) and Magnetic Shear on Ion Temperature Gradient (ITG) Mode, which based on the Experimental Advanced Superconducting Tokamak (EAST).
+Recently, I am working on the Lost Region Identification in Fast Ion Phase Space in the W7-X Stellarator.

 [](comment)

 {% raw %}
-test1

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

-{% endraw %}

-{% raw %}
 <!--
-tset2
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.